 - the processing of job applications and information related to the application

-- monitoring and measuring the use of our website: browser data, operating system, device model, browsing and search data, IP address, connection establishment time and duration
+- monitoring and measuring of the use of our websites: browser, operating system, device model, browsing and search data, IP address, time of establishment and duration of connection

-- location data (including Wi-Fi hotspot data, GPS coordinates or corresponding location data)
+- location data (including GPS coordinates or corresponding position data)

-- we may collect information from public registers maintained by the authorities.
+We may also collect information from public registers maintained by the authorities.

 For processing payments, we use a third party whose website is subject to the terms and conditions of the service provider in question.

-We do not collect personal data from underaged children, unless the underaged person in question is an employee or trainee in a firm operating in the Port of Oulu or within the port safety area, in which case information required by law is recorded.
+We do not collect personal data or any other Sensitive information about underaged children, unless the underaged person in question is an employee or trainee in a firm operating in the Port of Oulu or within the port safety area, in which case information that is required by law is recorded.

 The processing of personal data is based on legislation, contract, the person’s consent and the legitimate interest of the Port of Oulu.

-The collection of personal data by the Port of Oulu is based on one or more of the following legal grounds:
+The processing of personal data by the Port of Oulu is based on one or more of the following legal grounds:

-- We have received consent (in writing, orally or online) in advance for processing personal data.
+- We have received advance consent (in writing, orally or online) for processing of personal data.